bdna/kinesis-consumer-1/dynamostreams/README.md

     // DynamoStreamConsumers initialShardIteratorType.
 If we passed a sequence
     // number in here then we could start consuming from a specifc point on the
     // stream.
+    //
+    // Passing a SequenceNumber to Scan will also set the ShardIteratorType to
+    // AFTER_SEQUENCE_NUMBER, overriding the initialShardIteratorType or any
-    err = c.Scan(context.TODO(), arn, `` func(r *dynamodbstreams.Record) error {
+    // shardIteratorType passed as an option the NewDynamoStreamsConsumer. err = c.Scan(context.TODO(), arn, `` func(r *dynamodbstreams.Record) error {
         fmt.Println(r)
     })